preets201012/WebGoat/README.md

 # WebGoat
-WebGoat is a deliberately insecure application
+WebGoat is a deliberately insecure application.